Why is the White House focused on Venezuela?

 Christopher Sabatini, senior Latin America researcher at London-based think tank Chatham House, said: “He feels the work is unfinished.”

-The Washington Times described it as problematic, pointing out that Trump did not stick to the drug problem alone in his approach and relied on the “Maduro must go” policy, and wrote that this is because if he does not carry out regime change in Venezuela, it will make him look weak.
+The Washington Times described it as problematic, poiing out that Trump did not stick to the drug problem alone in his approach and relied on the “Maduro must go” policy, and wrote that this is because if he does not carry out regime change in Venezuela, it will make him look weak.

-Meanwhile, the Washington government has shown no sign of backing down from its aggressive approach.
+Meanwhile, the Washington governme has shown no sign of backing down from its aggressive approach.
 US forces on Tuesday attacked another boat in the area it said was suspected of drug trafficking, killing eight people.
 So far, at least 25 attacks of this type have been carried out, as a result of which at least 95 people have been killed with the claim of “drug terrorists”.

-U.S. forces also seized the Venezuelan crude oil tanker Skipper last week, which the Justice Department alleged was being used as part of a clandestine oil transportation network supporting Lebanon’s Hezbollah and Iran’s Revolutionary Guards.
+U.S. forces also seized the Venezuelan crude oil tanker Skipper last week, which the Justice Departme alleged was being used as part of a clandestine oil transportation network supporting Lebanon’s Hezbollah and Iran’s Revolutionary Guards.

 Trump has also said that this military campaign could soon be extended to land targets in Venezuela.